alrieckert/lazarus/components/README.txt

   A file browser window for the IDE.

 fpcunit
-  template for a fpcunit gui test runner
+  Template for a fpcunit GUI test runner.

 fpweb
   Units that support web server and web client programming.